-✿ KEY POINT: Churches with fewer than 50 full-time employees and an insured group health plan generally have no reporting obligation.
-They are not required to file Forms 1094-C and 1095-C since they have fewer than 50 employees, and their group plan insurer files Forms 1094-B and 1095-B. KEY POINT: While the above information and the applicable instructions to the forms still refer to the ability to physically file paper forms, these forms have also been included in the mandatory e-filing requirement that is applicable if the church files 10 or more of a combination of any type of reporting form.
+❖ KEY POINT: Churches with fewer than 50 full-time employees, and an insured group health plan, generally have no reporting obligation.
+They are not required to file Forms 1094-C and 1095-C since they have fewer than 50 employees, and their group plan insurer files the Forms 1094-B and 1095-B.

+☼ KEY POINT: These forms are included in the mandatory e-filing requirement that is applicable if the church files 10 or more of a combination of any type of reporting form.